Rolando Villazón - Biography | Deutsche Grammophon

 Biography

-An acclaimed concert artist and recitalist, Villazón has also performed with leading orchestras and conductors on concert stages all over the world, including Plácido Domingo, the Münchner Rundfunkorchester and Gianandrea Noseda at the Salzburg Festival; Cecilia Bartoli and Orchestra La Scintilla at venues around Europe; and Yannick Nézet-Séguin and his Orchestre Métropolitain in Montreal.
-He has given recitals with Gerold Huber in Germany and Austria, with Daniel Barenboim at La Scala, Milan and the Berlin Staatsoper and with frequent collaborator Carrie-Ann Matheson at the Salzburg Festival, Paris Opéra and the Salle Gaveau, and Munich’s Prinzregententheater, among others.
+An acclaimed concert artist and recitalist, Villazón has performed with leading orchestras and conductors on concert stages all over the world, including Plácido Domingo, the Münchner Rundfunkorchester and Gianandrea Noseda at the Salzburg Festival; Cecilia Bartoli and Orchestra La Scintilla at venues around Europe; and Yannick Nézet-Séguin and his Orchestre Métropolitain in Montreal.
+He has given recitals with Gerold Huber in Germany and Austria, with Daniel Barenboim at La Scala, Milan and the Berlin Staatsoper and with frequent collaborator Carrie-Ann Matheson at the Salzburg Festival, Paris Opéra and the Salle Gaveau, and Munich’s Prinzregententheater, among many others.

 Villazón made his debut as a stage director in 2011 with a critically acclaimed production of Massenet’s Werther with the Opéra de Lyon.
-He went on to direct Donizetti’s L’elisir d’amore at Baden Baden’s Festspielhaus in 2012 (he also sang the role of Nemorino) and made three further directorial debuts in the 2014–15 season: Donizetti’s Viva la mamma in Vienna, Puccini’s La rondine in Berlin and La traviata in Baden Baden.
-The latest additions to his directorial repertoire are Donizetti’s Don Pasquale, staged in Düsseldorf in spring 2017, Strauss’s Die Fledermaus at the Deutsche Oper Berlin (April-June 2018), and Rameau’s Platée at the Dresden Semperoper (April 2019).
+He went on to direct Donizetti’s L’elisir d’amore at Baden Baden in 2012 (he also sang the role of Nemorino) and made three further debuts in the 2014–15 season: Donizetti’s Viva la mamma in Vienna, Puccini’s La rondine in Berlin and La traviata in Baden Baden.
+Further additions to his directorial repertoire include Donizetti’s Don Pasquale (Düsseldorf, 2017), Strauss’s Die Fledermaus (Berlin, 2018), Rameau’s Platée (Dresden, 2019), Bellini’s La sonnambula (Paris, 2021) and Rossini’s Il barbiere di Siviglia (Salzburg, 2022).

 Follow Deutsche Grammophon online

-Deutsche GrammophonContactImprintTerms & ConditionsPrivacy PolicyNewsletterCompetition conditions of participation
+Deutsche GrammophonContactImprintTerms & ConditionsPrivacy PolicyNewsletter